NCSA/Illinois Enhanced Intellectual Services for Petascale Performance (NEIS-P2)

 - Efficient use of storage and I/O resources.

-The NEIS-P2 program brings together science and engineering team members, external experts, NCSA staff, Illinois faculty and students, Cray/NVIDIA staff, academic partners, national laboratories, and software providers.
-The program targets the introduction of new fundamental application approaches in addition to optimization of current applications for Blue Waters.
+The NEIS-P2 program brought together science and engineering team members, external experts, NCSA staff, Illinois faculty and students, Cray/NVIDIA staff, academic partners, national laboratories, and software providers.
+The program targeted the introduction of new fundamental application approaches in addition to optimization of current applications for Blue Waters.
 Its goal was to have a broad impact—up and down and across the NSF science portfolio, not just on a single system like Blue Waters, but for all major computational science and engineering for the next decade.
 The impact of NEIS-P2 will extend beyond any single investigator or PRAC science and/or engineering team, ensuring that existing resources are used effectively and efficiently and inspiring new research and development efforts that are far reaching.
 The program was structured in three major components.

 In the initial component, Blue Waters directly funded science teams to make improvements in their code implementations to enable them to realize the full potential of the Cray XE6/XK7 system.
 The program started in summer 2012 and included 21 PRAC science teams.
 The work focused on scaling applications to large core counts on general-purpose CPU nodes and large-scale storage, effectively using accelerators, using general purpose and accelerated nodes in a single, coordinated simulation and enhancing application flexibility for more effective, efficient use of systems.
 Each team documented results in a final report and presented and shared these results among the teams at a symposium held in May 2013.

 In the second component, NEIS-P2 expanded efforts in Community Outreach and Education to enable the general NSF computational science and engineering community to make effective use of petascale systems.
-This component also includes activities to help train the next generation of petascale computational experts through a coordinated set of courses, workshops, and fellowships.
+This component also included activities to help train the next generation of petascale computational experts through a coordinated set of courses, workshops, and fellowships.